barryshaffer/YAMA/README.md

 It is important to buy these longer than needed as the tip sections are really too thin to support the antenna wire.
 Removing the first 3 sections will get you down to the stiffer sections of the rod which reduces the overall length of the rod by 28-36".
 I went with a 12ft rod for my 10m moxon and a 18ft for the 20m version.

 #### Adapters
-The hub will be constructed out of common pvc.
-To secure the rod to the hub, I made an adapter out of 3/4" pvc pipe swaged at one end to lock into the ferrule on the handle of the fishing pole.
+The hub will be constructed out of common pvc. (or 3d printed parts in the file list) To secure the rod to the hub, I made an adapter out of 3/4" pvc pipe swaged at one end to lock into the ferrule on the handle of the fishing pole.
 The handle on the 18ft poles fit like a glove into SCH80 3/4" pipe.
 The thin wall of SCH80 also make it really easy to swage.
 Swaging was accomplished with a heat gun an a small cocktail jigger.
 PVC starts to melt between 212-500 degrees fahrenheit so even a hair dryer could probably work.
 Just heat a small section of end of the pipe until soft then force into the taper of the jigger and let cool.

 ![Swaged Adapter](./images/PXL_Adapter.jpg)